Share This Guide, Choose Your Platform!

 - Social Investment Tax Relief (SITR).

-Under VCT schemes, you can invest directly in a company or enterprise that qualifies for one of these schemes.
-The companies that offer EIS investment opportunities often invest in knowledge-intensive activities.
+As a limited company contractor or individual, under VCT schemes, you can personally invest directly in a company or enterprise that qualifies for one of these schemes.
+The companies that offer EIS opportunities often invest in knowledge-intensive activities.
 To qualify for the scheme, they must be operating a qualifying trade.
-There are more guidelines on the HMRC website regarding what HMRC view as EIS qualifying companies.
+There are more guidelines on the HMRC website regarding what HMRC view as EIS qualifying companies and EIS eligibility.
+Please note the investments into a VCT scheme are on a personal basis, rather than through your UK contractor limited company or other business.

-When investing, you will also need to ensure that you meet the conditions for investors.
-In addition, the company or enterprise will need to meet the requirements for the scheme.
+When investing in an EIS qualifying company, you will also need to ensure that you meet the conditions for investors.
+In addition, the company or enterprise will need to meet the EIS general requirements for the scheme.

 The EIS scheme investments will need reporting on your Self-Assessment Tax Return.
 Please note that it is possible to overlook this when you complete your tax return; therefore, keep the details safe.
 Another article on this site details this and other potential Self-Assessment tax errors.

 Important to note that the EIS scheme is very attractive to potential investors.
-This is because there is a ‘carry back’ feature.
+This is because besides receiving EIS income tax relief, there is also a ‘carry back’ feature.
 In turn, you can carry back EIS investments to the previous tax year.

 How to claim EIS tax relief and the CGT exemption